 Here you will find a list of organizations dedicated to helping rescue and protect mustelids.

 Although we believe the list of websites are genuine, always do your own research before donating.
 We at Genuine Mustelids are not affiliated with any of the organizations listed below.

-Badger culling in the United Kingdom is a controversial form of controlling European badger populations.
+Badger culling in the United Kingdom is a controversial form of controlling Eurasian badger populations.
 The act is permitted under licence, within a set area and timescale in the hope of controlling the spread of bovine tuberculosis (bTB).
 Animal welfare groups such as the Badger Trust and the Royal Society for the Prevention of Cruelty to Animals (RSPCA) are opposed to what they feel is random slaughter of badgers — which have special legal protection in the UK — in return for what they describe as a relatively small impact on bTB.